 .Aug 12,

-There are so many applications for hoses aboard, and each requires a specific type.
-There hoses for: fuel, exhaust, scuppers, engine water intake, potable water (hot and cold), waste, water heaters, bilge water, gear lube, and blowers.
+A hard-wall exhaust hose, which is properly double clamped, is essential as per ABYC standards.
+There are numerous uses for hoses aboard a vessel, and each one requires a specific type.
+The applications include: fuel, exhaust, scuppers, engine water intake, potable water (both hot and cold), waste management, water heaters, bilge water, gear lubrication, and blowers.

-Hoses Part 1 appeared on July 22
+Hoses Part 1 was published on July 22.

-Scupper and bilge hoses:
+Scupper and Bilge Hoses:

 Waste:

-(Right) proper sanitation hose, but left unsupported.
+(Right) Proper sanitation hose, yet left unsupported.

 Comments